insitux/rbxts-Insitux/README.md

 - `set` and `get` should be used to directly write/read values in your game.
 - `exe` is used to extend Insitux with custom functions.
-This is called any time Insitux fails to dereference an expression head as something internal.
+This is called any time Insitux fails to dereference an expression head as something internal or previously defined with `addOperation`.
 For example `(abc 123)`, unless `abc` is an already defined let/var/function it will call `exe` with `abc` as `name`, and `[{t: "num" v: 123}]` as `args`.
-  - Insitux expects you have handled `print` and `print-str`.
+- `print` is called when `print` or `print-str` is used within Insitux
 - `env` persists user defined variables and functions.
 - The budgets set a limit on looping, range creation, function calls and explicit recurs.
 This will vary between games so start with a safe `1000` and